My Favourite Products for Growing Indoors

 Are you hoping to try to grow food indoors year round or to start your own seeds indoors in the spring?
 I love having plants growing inside even when the snow is flying outdoors!
 Here I will share with you the products I use for starting seeds indoors with grow lights and for growing vegetables and herbs indoors through the winter in Alberta.

 I normally begin planting things like snapdragons and tomatoes in my house near the end of January.
 (Get my Free Printable Seeding Chart.)
 In zone 2b/3a Alberta where I live, starting plants indoors in a necessity if you want to grow plants yourself from seed.

 Previously, I tried to grow my plants in a sunny window inside.
 This is possible but the plants ended up quite leggy and weak.
 This spring I purchased an indoor greenhouse and grow lights from Amazon and wow!
 What a difference that made.
 My plants were stronger, healthier and grew much more quickly.
 It took at least 2 weeks off the growing time needed to be ready to go outdoors in May.

 Disclosure: This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 As an Amazon Associate I earn from qualifying purchases.

-The exact grow lights I have are no longer available, but I have something similar to the ones below with a full spectrum light bar for each shelf in my indoor greenhouse.
+The exact grow lights I have are no longer available, but I have something similar to the first ones below with a full spectrum light bar for each shelf in my indoor greenhouse.
 I have included some other good grow light options for you as well.

 I use an indoor greenhouse like the ones below to grow my starter plants in the spring.
 This year I will be using it to grow herbs and vegetables all through the winter!
 I find seeds germinate so much quicker inside the indoor greenhouse.
 It cut about 2 to 3 weeks off the time needed to start my plants inside.